-Cost of goods sold was \$29.9 million in the second quarter of 2014 and \$27.3 million in the second quarter of 2013.
-Cost of goods sold primarily consisted of royalties, as well as costs in connection with producing EYLEA and ARCALYST commercial supplies.
+Cost of goods sold was \$33.7 million in the third quarter of 2014 and \$28.3 million in the third quarter of 2013.
+Cost of goods sold, which primarily consists of royalties, as well as costs in connection with producing EYLEA and ARCALYST commercial supplies, increased principally due to the increase in U.S. EYLEA net product sales.